-Federal Council (Austria)
+Federal Council may refer to:

 The Federal Council (German: Bundesrat (pronounced [ˈbʊndəsʁaːt]) is the second chamber of the Austrian Parliament, representing the nine States of Austria (Bundesländer) on federal level.
 As part of a bicameral legislature alongside of the National Council (Nationalrat), it can be compared with an upper house or a senate.
 In fact, however, it is far less powerful than the National Council: although it has to approve every new law decided for by this "lower" chamber, the latter can—in most cases—overrule the Federal Council´s refusal to approve.